-- First, the characterisation of the geological framework and the aquifer flow properties, particularly around known faults, is required.
-This includes the relative position of any aquitards and fault offsets and their relationships to the proposed development and any groundwater assets and GDEs.
-Typical sources for this information are discussed in section 2.
-The characterisation should also define or describe any uncertainties salient to fault flow pathways and potential connectivity to environmental receptors.
-Collectively this allows an initial conceptual-model assessment of whether there is a plausible risk that a fault or fracture induced pathway exists between the coal seam and a groundwater-dependent asset.
-In some cases, based on this initial system conceptualisation the risk can be assessed as unlikely and can be dismissed, while in others a detailed analysis of the likely groundwater flow upon development will need to be completed to fully assess risk.
-Examples of assessment methods are introduced in section 3. - Second, based on the conceptual model, dynamic groundwater simulation models are designed and built to support the assessment of potential impacts on groundwater assets and GDEs resulting from the proposed development.
-These models represent transient groundwater flow (i.e. changing groundwater pressures over time) for key stages before, during and after project development.
-Coupled geomechanical and flow modelling may also be feasible (Zhang et al. 2018).
-Faults may be represented in the model as connected fractures in fault damage zones using a DFN (Cook 2003).
-Alternatively, EPM methods may be adopted so that faults are represented as altered hydraulic property values along the fault, albeit with some limitations.
-Other methods of representing faults in groundwater models include dual porosity models, which may be used when considering contaminant transport in fractured rock associated with faulting (Ward et al. 2017).
-While there is no single correct representation of faults in models, if a fault-related groundwater flow pathway or barrier is possible then it must be represented within the model in a way that gives a numerical expression to the possible influence of the fault on transient groundwater flow and potentially transport.
-A currently accepted approach is 'pilot point methodology' (Doherty 2003; 2015).
+- First, the characterisation of the geological framework and the aquifer flow properties, including around faults, is required.
+This includes the relative position of any aquitards, fault offsets, and their relationships to the proposed development and any groundwater assets and GDEs.
+Typical sources for this information are discussed in Section 2.
+The characterisation should also define or describe any uncertainties salient to fault flow pathways.
+Collectively this allows an initial conceptual-model assessment of whether there is a plausible risk that a fault or fracture induced pathway exists between the coal seam and a groundwater dependent asset.
+In some cases, based on this initial system conceptualisation the risk can be assessed as highly unlikely and can be dismissed, whilst in others a detailed analysis of the likely groundwater flow upon development will need to be completed to fully assess risk.
+Examples of assessment methods are introduced in Section 3. - Second, based on the conceptual model, dynamic groundwater simulation models are designed and built to support the assessment of potential impacts on groundwater assets and GDEs resulting from the proposed development.
+These models represent transient groundwater flow (i.e. changing groundwater pressures over time), for key stages before, during and after project development.
+Faults may be represented in the model as connected fractures in fault damage zones using a discrete fault network (DFN) (Cook 2003).
+Alternatively, equivalent porous media (EPM) methods may be adopted, so that faults are represented as altered hydraulic property values along the fault, albeit with some limitations.
+Other methods of representing faults in groundwater models include dual porosity models, which may be used when considering contaminant transport in fractured rock associated with faulting (Sanford et al. 2017).
+While there is no single correct representation of faults in models, if a fault related groundwater flow pathway or barrier is possible, then it must be represented within the model in a way that gives a numerical expression to the possible influence of the fault on transient groundwater flow, and potentially transport.
+A currently accepted approach is "pilot point methodology" (Doherty, 2003; 2015).
 The adopted model must also be capable of exploring the uncertainty of the simulated outputs.
-Some models may also need to account for changing fault zone properties if these are likely to change during or post the development period (Wang et al. 2016; Newman et al. 2017; Doherty and Moore 2020). - Third, the models are used to assess the likelihood and significance of consequences for groundwater assets or GDEs related to the potential development scenarios.
+Some models may also need to account for changing fault zone properties, if these are likely to change during or post the development period (Wang et al. 2016; Newman et al. 2017; Doherty and Moore 2020). - Third, the models are used to assess the likelihood and significance of consequences for groundwater assets or GDEs related to the potential development scenarios.
 In some cases, the presence of faults may not be a significant factor in the simulated changes to groundwater flow paths and environmental consequences.
 In others, detailed analysis of the likely groundwater flow and storage changes that occur in relation to geological faults at key stages of development may be required and this may include evaluation of changes in the magnitude of permeability around faults or fractures due to depressurisation.
 The scope of this Explanatory Note considers the hydrogeological domain; it does not extend to detailed consideration of potential consequences for groundwater assets and GDEs.